What Is the Bible In Its Essence?

-This verse doesn’t say all Scripture is God-mandated or even God-given.
+This verse doesn’t say that all Scripture is God-mandated or even God-given.
 It says that all Scripture is God-breathed.
-Breath, as we know, is related to and necessary for life.
-So the Scripture being God-breathed has to do with our receiving life from God.
+Note 2 on God-breathed in the New Testament Recovery Version elaborates:

 “This indicates that the Scripture, the word of God, is the breathing out of God.
 God’s speaking is God’s breathing out.
 Hence, His word is Spirit (John 6:63), or breath.
-Thus the Scripture is the embodiment of God as the Spirit.
-The Spirit is therefore the very essence, the substance of the Scripture…”
+Thus, the Scripture is the embodiment of God as the Spirit.
+The Spirit is therefore the very essence, the substance, of the Scripture…”

 Life and what gives life